Bank Committee: August 29th 1919

 Your Sub-Committee now ask that their action in the matter be confirmed, and that providing satisfactory terms are agreed, the Town Clerk be instructed to enter into and, if necessary affix the Corporate Seal to any requisite documents in the matter.

 With reference to the paragraph in the foregoing Report as to 526 Moseley Road, the Committee were informed that further negotiations had taken place with Messrs Shaw Gilbert & Carver.
-Arrangements had now been made for the lease of the premises (which included living accommodation, let off at 13/9 per week) to be assigned to the Bank for a period of 5½ years at a rental of £175 had been agreed as payment in respect of tenant's fixtures.
+Arrangements had now been made for the lease of the premises (which included living accommodation, let off at 13/9 per week) to be assigned to the Bank for a period of 5½ years at a rental of £50 per annum plus rates.
+On the authority of the Chairman, the sum of £175 had been agreed as payment in respect of tenant's fixtures.

 936 RESOLVED:- That the action taken in regard to No 526 Moseley Road be confirmed, and that the Town Clerk be instructed to prepare, and if necessary, attach the Corporate Seal to any requisite documents in the matter.